uk27/Spherical-K-Means-Clustering/README.md

 Preprocessing

-- Selects subset of the dataset - only the postings that correspond to original postings and not replies.
+- Selects subset of the dataset by eliminating replies
-- Cleaning - Eliminates non-ascii characters, removes case-sensitivity, tokenization
+- Cleaning - Eliminates non-ascii characters, removes case-sensitivity, performs tokenization
 - Transforms into a Sparse Representation - (i) bag of words, and (ii) n-grams (n = 3, 5, 7).